 We boarded the Catalina Express in Dana Point around 10 and arrived on the island at 11.
 The kids loved the boat ride.
 I brought a few sticker books and snacks for the way over.
 They offer snacks and drinks on board as well.
 This was the kids first time on a boat in the ocean and they did great.
 They loved watching the water go by and we were all super excited to see a whale on the ride back!

-Catalina Island Activities
+Catalina Island Activities with Kids

 We loved checking out the Undersea Expedition.
 It’s about a 40 minute underwater tour around lovers cove where we saw bright orange garibaldi, calico bass and rockfish.
 The kiddos got to point out all the fish they could see on this relaxing tour.
 On the last few minutes we got to ride on top.
 The little sir really got a kick out of seeing the captain drive the boat.
 He kept saying “Thanks Captain!”

 We also took a scenic bus tour from Catalina Island Company.
 The tour took us all around the town of Avalon through the hillsides and down the beachfront.
 The tour guide highlighted its rich history with wit and funny jokes all along the way.

 On Sunday we took the kiddos out for some mini golf.
 It was our first time for the four of us together.
 The kids ended up going ahead of us a bit and then we caught up.
 I remember playing that mini golf course when I came as a kid with my parents.

 The kiddos were pretty worn out after lunch and two tours so we headed to the the hotel room for some downtime.
 We ended up picking up a pizza for dinner and enjoyed a picnic in the room.
 We turned on the fireplace and the kids watched a few cartoons.
 The views from the balcony at our hotel room were absolutely beautiful!
 It was nice to have such a pretty view while we relaxed in the room.